mr-watts/dotnet-msbuild-unity-postprocessor/README.md

 ## Usage

-Create a `NuGetDependencies.csproj` in your Unity project with the following contents:
+Create `NuGetDependencies/NuGetDependencies.csproj` in your Unity project with the following contents:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">